aregtech/areg-sdk/examples/06_threads/ReadMe.md

 ## Features

 - **Custom Threads for Custom Event Processing**: The project illustrates how to create custom threads that handle event dispatching, which is essential for **event-driven architectures**.
-- **Timers as Event Triggers**: Timers are used to dispatch events, showing how to implement periodic or delayed event triggers in a multithreaded system.
+- **Timers as Event Triggers**: Timers are used to trigger periodic or delayed events in a multithreaded system.
-- **Multithreading and Event Handling**: This example demonstrates how to manage multiple threads in a **multithreaded application** while ensuring that events are processed efficiently and in a thread-safe manner.
+- **Multithreading and Event Handling**: This example demonstrates how to manage events to process them efficiently in a thread-safe manner.

 ## Project Structure